MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorKernelContext_GetOutputTensor.md

 ---
 title: IMLOperatorKernelContext.GetOutputTensor method
-description: Gets the output tensor of the operator at the specified index. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorKernelContext.GetOutputTensor method.
+This method gets the output tensor of the operator at the specified index. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetOutputTensor